EtoileLion/StarTrekAdventuresRoll20/README.md

 # StarTrekAdventuresRoll20

 A branch from the original Roll20 Community Sheet of Star Trek Adventures.
-This is a custom sheet and is not officially supported.
+This is a custom sheet that requires a Pro level account for script support and is not officially supported.

 Star Trek Adventures &trade; & &copy; 2017 CBS Studios Inc. &copy; 2017 Paramount Pictures Corp.
 STAR TREK and related marks and logos are trademarks of CBS Studios Inc. All Rights Reserved.